Second Grade Byline

 I've also been thinking about this book lately because I notice that multiple pages were about emotion—and negative ones.
 There were positive things I wrote in the book, but I found that the more poetic pages were those that examined this emotional volatility.
 And I still find that some of my best writing dives into the darkness, though this year I'm trying not to rely as heavily on that anymore.

-On a final note, I've been thinking about this a lot as I study myself and my own negative emotions and negative patterns (my tendency to guilt trip, for example, and how this was modeled for me in childhood; the unhealthy and damaging way I react when I ingest a very specific cocktail of hurt, humiliation, and hopelessness and why this is; how my Nana was with my mom, how my mother was sometimes with me, how I had actively decided not to be with my daughter and am even more committed to that now.)
+On a final note, I've been thinking about this a lot as I study myself and my own negative emotions and negative patterns (my tendency to guilt trip, for example, and how this was modeled for me in childhood; the unhealthy and damaging way I react when I ingest a very specific cocktail of hurt, humiliation, and hopelessness and why this is; how my great-grandmother was with my Nana, how my Nana was with my mom, how my mother was sometimes with me, how I had actively determined not to be with my daughter and am even more committed to that now.)
 I've always been introspective, but since last summer I've been peeling back a lot of layers, diving deeper than I ever had before, to the very core of things.
 The genesis of things.
-I don't always like what I see, but I've never known who I am (for better and for worse) more than I do at this very moment, and I am striving to uncover even more in order to grow, heal and do better.
+I don't always like what I see, but I've never known who I am (for better and for worse) more than I do at this very moment, and I am striving to uncover the rest in order to grow, heal and do better.
 Be better.

 Although this is a writing blog, not a psychology blog, I see these threads throughout.
 A lot of my writing is very much connected to who I am—as well as who I was and who I am becoming.